Everything we know about Texas mass shooting that left five dead

 Star Trek actor George Takei was among those to slam Mr Abbott, tweeting: “This is despicable.
 I would have thought bringing up the immigration status of the innocent victims of this senseless violence would be beneath even you.
 But I was wrong.”

+“We’ve since learned that at least one of the victims may have been in the United States legally,” his spokesperson Renae Eze said in a statement on Monday.

+“We regret if the information was incorrect and detracted from the important goal of finding and arresting the criminal.”

-Prior to the statement, Mr Abbott had come under fire for his radio silence on the incident.
+Prior to the inflammatory statement about “illegal immigrants”, Mr Abbott had come under fire for his radio silence on the incident.

 The political leader, who tweeted a picture of his pet dog along with the caption “all smiles for the weekend” on Saturday, waited almost two days before commenting on the matter.